Our Process – What to Expect

-Once you have completed the form, you will receive an automated email confirming your referral.
+Once you have completed the form, you will receive an automated email confirming your referral has been received.

-At the end of your assessment, you and the counsellor will decide what the best steps are.
+At the end of your consultation, you and the counsellor will decide what the best steps are.
 Normally one or more of the following:

 Some people particularly struggle with finding the language to express how they feel.
 They are uncomfortable talking about what they perceive as failure, and find it hard to know where to turn to when it becomes impossible to ignore disturbing feelings, behaviours and physical symptoms.